Moyale seek God’s intervention ahead of Malawi Super League season

 He then asked players to not to believe in anything apart from God.

-“There is a lot of things players and officials do, some use charms in order to win games, but today I am warning you that all is nothing start trusting in God, believe in him and everything will go as you planned in Jesus name,” said Gwedeza.
+“There is a lot of things players and officials do, some use charms in order to win games, but today I am warning you that all is nothing.
+Start trusting in God, believe in him and everything will go as you planned in Jesus name,” said Gwedeza.

 He added by advising players to stay away from things that can easily destroy their future such as hooliganism and beer taking.

-In his remarks team manager for the team Victor Phiri repeatedly said that they don’t want just to participate in the league but to win the league.
+In his remarks, team manager for the team Victor Phiri repeatedly said that they don’t want just to participate in the league but to win the league.

 “In God we trust.
 In 2022, The Lions of Kaning’ina Forest we don’t want to just participate in the league but to win the league trophy and cups, today we came here to seek God’s Grace through our Pastor,” said Phiri.